flashbots/mev-boost-relay/README.md

 You can disable storing the execution payloads in the database with this environment variable:
 `DISABLE_PAYLOAD_DATABASE_STORAGE=1`.

-### blocked_validators

-DISABLED

-blocked_validators table is empty by default, relay operators can add proposer pubkeys to the list.

-blocked_validators is used to prevent known attackers from exploiting the system.
-It is an optional list for relays to protect against known attackers: there is no reason to add any proposer that is not a known attacker.

-Blocked_validators is disabled and not running for any relays.

 ### Builder submission validation nodes